DeepSmeag/go-tutorial/README.md

 - arrays - fixed length, same type, indexable, contiguous in memory (so pretty efficient, but needs to be known at compile time); default value of elements based on default value of type
 - pointers / memory; & to get address of where the value is stored; it's getting pretty C-like in here
 - unusual, but doing &arr doesn't print the address of the array; so doing &arr[0] would be the first element's address and the array's address as well
+  - UPDATE (from tutorial7): this is because we printf %v which interprets as value; do %p for pointer and we get address
 - slices - wrappers around arrays (acc. to docs); so arrays with extra functionality
   - they're arrays with dynamic length; declared using [] instead of [n] (or letting the compiler infer the size with [...] and assigning values)
   - the capacity (cap) and length (len) vary, as the cap will double when we try to append to this slice and it's full; it reminds me of dynamic arrays in C++, when I had to create one as homework